-Naaru is a bilingual platform for individuals interested in exploring the dynamic relationships formed by the interplay of social, political, cultural, and aesthetic relationships within the context of the continuously changing landscape of contemporary Maldives.
+Naaru is an experimental collaborative publishing platform birthed post #mvcoup for individuals interested in exploring the dynamic relationships formed by the interplay of social, political, cultural, and aesthetic relationships within the context of the continuously changing landscape of contemporary Maldives.

 Naaru exists because while a number of mediums for expression exist in print and online form, what is missing, we believe, is a lack of alternative perspectives.
 The dominant media organisations are embedded with entrenched interests and we, as an independent publication, intend to disrupt the status quo and its hegemonic discourse.

 Naaru is the cultural vein that traces through a mine of rich ideas; the pulse of what is new, what is forbidden, what is left unsaid, what should be said.